-Why set up an equipment maintenance schedule?
+What is an equipment maintenance schedule?

 However, if we have a lot of machinery and equipment it can become very hard to plan for all of them!
-Trying to use paper charts to plan this maintenance will quickly become rather complicated and you will probably miss some maintenance jobs resulting in many headaches.
+Trying to use paper charts to plan this maintenance will quickly become rather complicated.
+We will probably miss some maintenance jobs resulting in many headaches.

-Ways to create an equipment preventive maintenance schedule
+Ways to create an equipment maintenance schedule

-1. Schedule equipment maintenance by date
+1. Schedule work by date

 Fig 1.
 Schedule preventive maintenance every month (from FastMaint CMMS)

-2. Schedule equipment maintenance by meter reading
+2. Schedule work by meter reading

 There are two different meter types.

-3. Schedule equipment maintenance by equipment alarms
+3. Schedule work by equipment alarms

 Fig 2.
 Schedule maintenance based on another maintenance work order (from FastMaint CMMS)

-How this equipment maintenance schedule helps you
+How this equipment maintenance schedule helps us

-Once you setup your maintenance management program properly you will start to see the amount of reactive maintenance due to equipment breakdowns decrease.
+Once we setup our maintenance management program we will start to see the amount of reactive maintenance due to equipment breakdowns decrease.
+Equipment downtime should start to decrease.
 Time spent on preventive or planned maintenance will increase.
-You will see cost savings in the maintenance budget due to less emergency maintenance.
+We will see cost savings in the maintenance budget due to less emergency maintenance.

 See “Calculating CMMS Return On Investment” for more information.
-It gives you an example to calculate the benefits and return on investment (ROI) of maintenance management software.
+It gives one an example to calculate the benefits and return on investment (ROI) of maintenance management software.

 Don’t have a good maintenance software program?
 You can get a web demo or download a trial of FastMaint CMMS software.
 Even with the online demo you should be able to setup a simple equipment maintenance schedule for your maintenance jobs very fast.
-It will make it much easier to keep on track with preventive maintenance plans for your equipment and facilities.Get Free FastMaint CMMS Trial
+It will make it much easier to keep on track with preventive maintenance plans for your equipment and facilities.
+See this food manufacturing plant maintenance case study for how FastMaint has helped them.Free FastMaint CMMS Trial